elqal3awii/WebSecurity-Academy-with-Python/README.md

 This repository is for educational purposes only, and I am not responsible for using any of the techniques described here for illegal usage.

-## Using Burp Suite for Labs
+## Prerequisites

-You can, of course, solve the labs using Burp Suite, but this repository is for those who want to take their scripting skills up to a higher level.
+While I've written **Hack Steps** for each lab to guide you in writing scripts, the repository assumes that you already know how to solve the labs and want to do so using scripts to practice writing robust ones.
+That means you may not find a detailed explanation for some payloads.

-This repository assumes that you already know how to solve the labs and want to solve them using scripts in order to practice writing robust ones.
+## Utilizing Burp Suite

-You may not find a detailed description of how the labs should be solved but you will find a detailed description of how the scripts were written.
+I utilized the Burp Collaborator in labs requiring out-of-band interactions.
+To follow these labs, you'll need a licensed version of Burp Pro, or you can modify the scripts to utilize a remote server under your control.

 ## Trivial Labs